Musicians who have struggled with mental health issues: Lady Gaga

 In the last decade, Stefani Joanne Angelina Germanotta, more commonly known as Lady Gaga, has gone from a virtual unknown to one of the most recognisable and well known names in music.
 Not content with that, she is now also a Grammy nominated artist for her role in the 2018 remake of the movie “A Star Is Born”.

 What might not be as well known is that she also is involved in social activism, including LGBT rights.
 Lady Gaga has spent the entirety of her career being open about her life experiences.
 She has also spoken about her mental health on numerous occasions.
 Gaga has said that she has had daily struggles, going on to say that she had suffered through depression and anxiety her entire life.
 She has said that she just want kids to know that that depth that they feel as human beings is normal.
-These kids are one of the reasons she set up her non-profit organization, the Born This Way Foundation (1) which focuses on promoting youth empowerment and combating bullying.
+These kids are one of the reasons she set up her non-profit organisation, the Born This Way Foundation (1) which focuses on promoting youth empowerment and combating bullying.

 It was this foundation that saw her at an awards ceremony where she won the Global Changemakers Award at Children Mending Hearts’ Empathy Rocks fundraiser.
 Gaga took the moment as an opportunity to not only accept the award, but speak from the heart about mental illness, suicide and mental health.
 She cited kindness as a way to get through to those who are struggling with mental illness, since they are more likely to voice their concerns and problems when met with compassion.